shipz-developers/com.transport/README.md

 # Comparing
 * We remain much faster then other frameworks such as SocketIO, Colyseus, ... as our overhead is minimal, lower states and execution operations

+# What are WebSocket(s) / WebTransport
+* The WebSocket, which saw massive growth starting in 2011, is now used in daily life.
+It establishes an HTTP(S) handshake requesting a WebSocket upgrade, to which a fixed TCP connection is established, allowing packets to be sent to the server or reversed.
+This is a good solution for real-time applications and for transmitting data faster than a heavy, full HTTP(S) request.
+* The web cannot use pure TCP or UDP like desktop applications, WebSockets was released for this purpose.
+* The Danger: You definitely need to be in control and know what you are doing with it as a server, because once you go public, everyone has access and can flood it with bots and exploits.
+To prevent this, you need to implement your own authentication or protection measures.
+It is like leaving a door wide open allowing everyone/every connection or closing it with a small hole for real people.
+* If you want to create your own web application with real-time networking, use WebSockets, if you want to create a direct desktop app or game, use pure TCP or UDP protocols.